Evaluate HF Communication Links

 1. Select the Antenna tab.

-Design Frequency: 0.0065 GHz
+Design Frequency 0.0065 GHz

-Length: 23 m
+Length 23 m

-Efficiency: 80 %
+Efficiency 80 %

 3. Click Apply to accept the changes and keep the Properties Browser open.

-1. Select the Constraints - Basic page.
+1. Select the Constraints - Active page.

 3. Click OK to accept the changes and close the Properties Browser.

-3D Graphics window view
+Changing the 3D Graphics window view

-As stated earlier, a mountain range separates the two ground sites and that's why you are testing communications using an HF transmitter and receiver.
+As stated earlier, a mountain range separates the two ground sites, and that's why you are testing communications using an HF transmitter and receiver.

 1. Bring the 3D Graphics window to the front.